jluo-bgl/Self-Driving-Car-Vehicle-Detection/README.md

 ## Object Detection
-I have spent some time on trying SVM, color and gradient features to detect vehicle, svm has very good training accuracy but when testing in real life the accuracy dropped a lot, tunning hyper parameters is a hard work. so that in this project, I trying to apply YOLO detector in this project, it succeeded in project video, I then created a video from my iphone which was mount in my car, YOLO performed very well on it.
+I have spent some time on trying SVM, color and gradient features to detect vehicle, svm has very good training accuracy but when testing in real life the accuracy dropped a lot.
+In this project, I spend longer time to apply YOLO detector in this project, it succeeded in project video, I then created a video from my iphone which was mount in my car, YOLO performed very well on it as well.

 ## Project Video (High way)
 In this video, camera calibration has been provided in folder `camera_cal`, lane finding and